clockspot/carillon/README.md

 ### The Bells
 A small 30-note glockenspiel, to be rigged with small solenoids wired up to [a MIDI decoder card from Orgautomatech](http://www.orgautomatech.com/), which receives input from the Clock.
 This card is favored because it supports wiring solenoids directly ([example](https://www.youtube.com/watch?v=UbwfAc0AKhk)).

+Because the only link between the Clock and Bells is MIDI, the Clock can control other MIDI instruments, and the Bells can be played with other MIDI controllers.

 ## Files herein
 * **carillon.py** - Where the magic happens.
 * **settings-sample.py** - Duplicate/rename this to **settings.py** and edit accordingly.